linux-surface/iptsd/README.md

 - Make sure you are using the latest version of `BigSurface` and `IPTSDaemon`

-- Check the output of the script, there should NOT be any
+- Check the output of the script, there should NOT be any errors

 - If touchscreen still fails to function, then run `IPTSDaemon` manually to see what is going wrong